vsajip/kscript/README.md

 ---

-### How to adjust the memory the JVM running my scriptlets?
+### How to adjust the memory settings for the JVM in my scriptlet?

 `kscript` allows to provide a `//KOTLIN_OPTS` line followed by parameters passed on to `kotlin` similar to how dependencies are defined:
 ```kotlin